DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP MESSAGES

-- When DHCP snooping filters messages, it differentiates between DHCP SERVER messages and DHCP CLIENT messages
+- When DHCP snooping filters messages, it differentiates between DHCP server messages and DHCP client messages

-- Messages sent by DHCP SERVERS:
+- Messages sent by DHCP servers:
     - OFFER
     - ACK
-    - NAK = Opposite of ACK - used to DECLINE a CLIENT’S REQUEST
+    - NAK = Opposite of ACK - used to decline a client’S request
-- Messages sent by DHCP CLIENTS:
+- Messages sent by DHCP clients:
     - DISCOVER
     - REQUEST
-    - RELEASE = Used to tell the SERVER that the CLIENT no longer needs its IP ADDRESS
+    - RELEASE = Used to tell the server that the client no longer needs its IP address
-    - DECLINE = Used to DECLINE the IP ADDRESS offered by a DHCP SERVER
+    - DECLINE = Used to DECLINE the IP address offered by a DHCP server

 ---